Sri Lanka Navy: Foreign

+Command, control and organisation

 The professional head of the navy is the Commander of the Navy (C of N) who reports directly to the Minister of Defence.
 The Commander of the Navy exercises operational and administrative control of the Navy from Naval Headquarters in SLNS Parakrama, Colombo.
 He is assisted by the Chief of Staff (C of S); who along with Directors General and Directors comprise the Board of Management (BOM) and Board of Directors (BOD) of the Sri Lanka Navy.

 Leadership

 Board of Management

 The following posts make up the Board of Management: